2 Techniques for Counting

 Corollary 2.4 (With replacement, order doesn’t matter) If order doesn’t matter and we select with replacement, there are \({n + k - 1 \choose n-1}\) ways to select \(k\) items from a collection of \(n\) unique items.

-Imagine there are \(n\) distinguishable buckets and \(k\) indistinguishable balls, and we want to know the number of different ways we can put the balls in the \(n\) buckets.
-We’re indifferent to the order that we put the balls in the buckets.
-All that matters is the number of balls that end up in each bucket at the end.
+Imagine there are \(n\) distinguishable buckets and \(k\) indistinguishable balls, and we want to know the number of different ways we can put the \(k\) balls into the \(n\) buckets.
+All we care about is the number of balls that end up in each bucket; the order in which they arrive is irrelevant.
 Taking the number of balls in the \(i\)th bucket to be the number of times we select the \(i\)th item, each way of putting balls in buckets corresponds to a unique way of making an unordered selection of \(k\) items from a size-\(n\) collection with replacement, and vice-versa.

 We can represent the \(k\) balls with stars.
 If \(k = 10\), then we have \(10\) balls: \[\huge\star\star\star\star\star\star\star\star\star\star\huge\] To decide which balls go in which buckets, we can place \(n-1\) bars anywhere along sequence of stars.
 For example, when \(n=5\), the placement \[\huge\star\mid\star\star\star\star\star\mid\mid\star\star\star\mid\star\huge\] corresponds to putting \(1\) ball in the first bucket, \(5\) in the second, \(0\) in the third, \(3\) in the fourth, and \(1\) in the fifth.
 Each way of placing the \(n-1\) bars corresponds to a unique way of putting balls in buckets, and vice-versa.
 For general \(n\) and \(k\), the full sequence of stars and bars has \(n + k - 1\) entries (\(k\) stars and \(n - 1\) bars).
 Placing the bars amounts to choosing \(n-1\) of these entries to be bars.
 Corollary 2.3 tells us there \({n+k-1 \choose n-1}\) ways of doing so.